Phillips Graduate University: History

 Until April 30, 2019, it was accredited by the Western Association of Schools and Colleges.
-It trained more than 3,000 family therapists.
+It trained more than 2,700 family therapists, and worked in conjunction with the California Family Counseling Center which operated in the same location.

 Presidents at PGU have included Ed Cox (1981-1999), Lisa Porche-Burke (1999-2009), and Yolanda J. Nunn Gorman (2009-2016).

 Academics

 The university's focus was on master's degree and professional doctorate degrees in psychology and the field of human relations, and organizational development, as well as post-graduate credential programs and continuing education workshops for mental health practitioners interested in furthering their knowledge.

+Publications

+From 1992-1998, seven volumes of the peer-reviewed journal Progress: Family Systems Research and Therapy were published by Phillips Graduate Institute.